 For those who don’t want to go by air, trains are very popular throughout all of Switzerland.
 There are hundreds of miles of railroad tracks in Switzerland that service the more popular areas.
 Intercity trains will connect major hubs to each other so that you can easily bounce between different urban centers.

 Buses are another popular way to travel throughout Switzerland, but instead of being more affordable than trains, they simply offer you the ability to reach more remote destinations.
 Many buses will have service to areas that trains won’t, but don’t expect to save any money.
-Intercity buses have similar costs to trains and a single ticket could cost up to $50 US dollars.
+Intercity buses have similar costs to trains and a single ticket could cost a hefty price.

 Cars are also a popular choice because many travelers like the convenience of traveling on their own schedule and with a reliable vehicle.
-Cars are very expensive to rent though and you could pay up to $130 US dollars each day on a rental.
-Tacking on the high price of gas, you’ll have to then pay about $2 US dollars per liter.
-For many travelers, this is out of their budget.
+Cars are very expensive to rent though and you could pay over one hundred dollars a day for a rental.
+And that’s without adding the price of gas.

-Finally, within the cities there are taxis available, though they are a high cost too.
-A cheaper option are bicycles, when you’re traveling short distances.
-With most costs being about $3 US dollars for every half hour, a short trip on a bike is often more affordable than taxis and faster than walking.
+Finally, within the cities, there are taxis available, though they are a high cost too.
+A cheaper option is bicycles when you’re traveling short distances.
+With most costs being a few dollars for every half hour, this can be less than a taxi and faster than walking.

 Top Cities to Visit

-While Switzerland is a smaller country, that doesn’t mean that it lacks in adventure.
-With plenty of cities to explore, you can hop all around the country to experience the different cultures and languages of Switzerland.
+While Switzerland is a smaller country, that doesn’t mean that it lacks adventure.
+With plenty of areas to explore, you can hop all around the country to experience the different cultures and languages of Switzerland.
 Here, are the top cities for tourists to visit in Switzerland.